HTTPS: Site Security Boosts SEO Rankings

 I know many of you will cringe when you see the word HTTPS.
 Ugh, technical stuff.
 Leave that to the IT nerds right?

 But don’t worry, while this is indeed a complicated issue, I’m going to make it simple.
-I’ll also cover why you need to be up to speed on this emerging topic of discussion.
+I’ll also cover why you want to be on the ball with this, now more than ever.

 Over the past few years, the tide has been slowly turning.
 More and more sites are switching from HTTP to HTTPS.
-This growing trend is partly due to the fact that it’s just the right thing to do.
-It’s a more secure process after all, that’s good for everyone.
+This growing is partly due to the fact that it’s just the right thing to do.
+It’s a more secure process, which is good for everyone.
+Remember, internet security matters!

 For our purposes however, all we need to know is that HTTP is how your computer is able to interact with websites and the Internet on the whole.
 So what’s the difference between HTTP and HTTPS?